Lasers and sensors offer bird’s eye view on climate change

 Commercial climate monitoring from above

 Space agencies are not the only organisations monitoring climate indicators from space.
 For example, some companies are exploiting satellite imagery to detect and stamp out wildfires before they cause widespread devastation and release millions of tonnes of CO2 into the atmosphere.
 A primary emission source and indicator of climate change, recent years have seen unprecedented wildfires cause havoc across the world, from the Arctic to the Amazon.
-With wildfires contributing 5-10% of annual global CO2 emissions, more frequent and intense blazes due to climate change have a feedback effect, where the results of warming produce yet more warming.
+With wildfires contributing 5% to almost 300 times annual global CO2 emissions, more frequent and intense blazes due to climate change have a feedback effect, where the results of warming produce yet more warming.

 Based in Australia, exci monitors high-risk/high-value forested areas via a combination of ground-based camera networks (camera-agnostic) and Earth-observing satellites.
 Data is collated and processed by sophisticated algorithms that detect fire signatures, such as smoke and heat.
 When a fire is spotted, reports are immediately presented to the relevant users.
 Exci takes data from US polar-orbiting satellites NOAA-20, Terra, Aqua and Suomi NPP.
 But given these satellites only revisit Australia twice a day, they rarely spot a nascent fire when passing over.
 This is why the exci team uses data from the Japanese Himawari 8 (launched 7 October 2014), a weather satellite positioned in geostationary orbit over the Asia-Pacific region.
 Himawari 8 features a 16-channel multispectral imager to capture visible light and infrared images with a resolution down to 500m.